JanMatCodasip/riscv-openocd/riscv-openocd-ci/README.md

 against riscv-openocd.

-The scripts are intended to be called automatically by Github Actions as means of testing & continuous integration for riscv-openocd.
+The scripts are intended to be called automatically by Github Actions as a means of testing & continuous integration for riscv-openocd.

 The scripts perform these actions: